rcornwal/Minimal/README.txt

-# Immersion Levels
+# Social VR

 By Robb Cornwall and Jesse Zhou
 For Professor Jurgen Schulze's CSE 190A Class, SP 2017

-Test VR immersion levels.
+BEACH BATTLE BOTS